An eye doctor looking through a slit lamp as he performs an eye exam.

 How to Choose the Right Eye Doctor

 Having regular eye exams is important for keeping your eyes healthy.
+After all, early detection is key when fighting a lot of different eye conditions and diseases.
 With so many eye care professionals to choose from, finding the right one can feel a bit overwhelming.
-Let’s take a look at how you can choose the right eye doctor for you.
+Let’s take a look at how you can choose the right eye specialist for you.

 Once you know which type of eye doctor you need to see, you can begin your search.
-We’ve got some advice below to help you choose the right eye doctor.
+We’ve got some advice below to help you learn how to choose the right eye doctor.

-Talk with your family, friends, neighbors, and coworkers to see which eye doctors they’ve used and liked.
+The best next step is to rely on word of mouth.
+Ask your family, friends, and coworkers to see if they have any eye doctors they like.
 Since most eye doctors accept a wide range of insurance plans, someone is likely to recommend a few that accept your insurance.

 Once you’ve received a few recommendations, you should do a little bit of research to narrow down the list.
-Check to see if the doctor has ever been accused of malpractice, verify their credentials, and check to see what areas of eye care they specialize in such as pediatrics, glaucoma, LASIK, etc.
+Check to see if the doctor has ever been accused of malpractice, verify their credentials, and look for a list of their specialities, such as pediatric eye care, LASIK, glaucoma, etc. If you have a particular concern or condition, choose an optician who has dealt with it before.

 Check Out Their Office

-Ask to speak to the eye doctor and have a list of questions ready to ask him/her.
-Pay attention to how the doctor responds to your questions, and how thoroughly they answer them.
-Does the doctor make eye contact with you or does it seem like there are other things on their mind?
+Next, ask to speak to the eye doctor and have a list of questions ready to ask him/her.
+Pay attention to how the doctor responds to your questions and how thoroughly they answer them.
+Does the doctor make eye contact with you, or does it seem like there are other things on their mind?
 Are they answering your questions quickly and briefly so they can get on with something else?
+They should be actively seeking your business and trying to make you feel comfortable.

 Have an Eye Exam

-The doctor should take the time to do a thorough exam, meaning it should last more than a few minutes.
+At your first appointment, the doctor should take the time to do a thorough exam.
+This means it should last more than a few minutes – this demonstrates that they are really trying to get to know your vision.
 If an eye or vision problem is discovered during your exam, take note of how much time the doctor takes to talk to you about it.
-And, if you have any questions about the exam, see how thoroughly they answer your questions.
+And, if you have any questions about the exam, reflect on whether they answer them thoroughly enough.

-If you aren’t happy with your experience during the exam, then you know you need to keep searching.
+If you aren’t happy with your experience during the exam, that’s totally fine.
+You can try a different doctor for your next exam.
 But if you were satisfied with how the doctor handled the exam and answered your questions, you may have found the right eye doctor for you.

 Keep Your Eyes Healthy

-There are a lot of foods you can eat that contain these nutrients and vitamins, as well as supplements you can take.
+There are a lot of foods that contain these nutrients and vitamins, as well as supplements you can take.
 Our Ocu-Plus Formula is a quick and easy vitamin source.
-Using our formula helps to reduce the chances of developing eye and vision disorders or diseases.
+The more preventive care you do, the healthier your vision will be.

 All Natural